IAmJonoBo/Prometheus/docs/offline-packaging-orchestrator.md

   timestamps, per-phase outcomes, and the config file that guided the run.
 - `[commands]` adds resilient shell execution by allowing configurable retry counts and a linear back-off between attempts.
-- GitHub Actions workflow (`.github/workflows/offline-packaging.yml`) refreshes
+- GitHub Actions workflow (`.github/workflows/offline-packaging.yml`)
-  the wheelhouse weekly and on demand.
+  refreshes the wheelhouse weekly and on demand.
 It uses `python -m build --wheel` to generate the project’s pure-Python wheel across Linux, macOS, and Windows, then uploads both the raw directory and the compressed archive so air-gapped environments can pick up the latest builds.
-When the `ARTIFACT_CLEANUP_TOKEN` secret is provided, the final step deletes older `offline-packaging-suite` artefacts via the Actions API, keeping only the most recent three runs in GitHub storage.
+  When the workflow runs, the final step deletes older `offline-packaging-suite` artefacts via the Actions API using the job’s `GITHUB_TOKEN`, keeping only the most recent three runs in GitHub storage.
-  The workflow now resets the runner workspace before checkout, enables `actions/checkout`’s `clean` mode, hydrates Git LFS pointers explicitly, and runs `git clean -fdx` so cached or untracked files cannot block subsequent clones or checkouts.
+  The workflow now resets the runner workspace before checkout, enables `actions/checkout`’s `clean` mode alongside `lfs: true`, hydrates Git LFS pointers explicitly, verifies them via `scripts/ci/verify-lfs.sh`, and runs `git clean -fdx` so cached or untracked files cannot block subsequent clones or checkouts.

 ## Git automation